Skip to content

 UPDATE user SET email = 'john.doe@newdomain.com' WHERE name = 'John Doe'

-// Assume a User entity object setting the name field to update, and a whereWrapper with condition id = 1
+// Assume a User entity object with updated name field, and a whereWrapper with update condition id = 1

 User updateEntity = new User();